 An Avoidable Reversal is any reversal that is due to the Project Operator's negligence, gross negligence, or willful intent, including harvesting, development, and harm to the Project Area due to the Project Operator's negligence, gross-negligence, or willful intent.
+Avoidable Reversals may also be caused by planned harvest activities or overestimation of the project's growth and yield model.

 Requirements for Avoidable Reversals are as follows:

 - 1. If an Avoidable Reversal has been identified during annual monitoring, the Project Operator must give written notice to the Reserve within thirty days of identifying the reversal. - 2.
 Alternatively, if the Reserve determines that an Avoidable Reversal has occurred, it shall deliver written notice to the Project Operator.
 Within thirty days of receiving the avoidable reversal notice from the Reserve, the Project Operator must provide a written description and explanation of the reversal to the Reserve. - 3.
-Within a year of notifying the Reserve of an Avoidable Reversal or receiving the Avoidable Reversal notice, the Project Operator must provide the Reserve with a verified estimate of current onsite carbon stocks. - 4.
-Within four months of the Reserve's approval of the verified estimate of onsite carbon stocks, the Project Operator must retire a quantity of CRTs from its Reserve account equal to the size of the reversal in CO2-equivalent metric tons (i.e., QRy, as specified in Equation 6.1).
+Within a year of notifying the Reserve of an Avoidable Reversal or receiving the Avoidable Reversal notice, the Project Operator must provide the Reserve with a verified estimate of current onsite carbon stocks.
+The verified estimate may be a desk review verification, unless: - a. a regularly scheduled site visit verification coincides with the year of the reversal, or

+- b. the loss represents 35% or more of the previous year's onsite carbon stocks or peak carbon stocks in all previous years of the carbon project. - 4.
+Within four months of the Reserve's approval of the verified estimate of onsite carbon stocks, the Project Operator must surrender a quantity of CRTs from its Reserve account equal to the size of the reversal in CO2-equivalent metric tons (i.e., QRy, as specified in Equation 6.1).
 In addition: - a.
-The retired CRTs must be those that were issued to the Forest Project, unless those CRTs were previously retired for other purposes.
-Otherwise, the retired CRTs must be from other Forest Projects registered with the Reserve. - b.
-The retired CRTs must be designated in the Reserve's software system as compensating for the Avoidable Reversal.
+The surrendered CRTs must be those that were issued to the Forest Project, unless those CRTs were previously retired for other purposes.
+Otherwise, the surrendered CRTs must be from other Forest Projects (US or Mexico) registered with the Reserve. - b.
+The surrendered CRTs will be cancelled by the Reserve and designated in the Reserve's software system as compensating for the Avoidable Reversal.